freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 The truth is, you're right to a certain degree.
 If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group diminishes quite a bit.

 However, doing this research is actually key in defending the need for accessibility.
-Did you know there are <a href='http://audiogames.net' target='_blank' rel='nofollow'>blind gamers?</a> Even <a href='http://peteeckert.com/' target='_blank' rel='nofollow'>blind photographers</a> and <a href='http://mentalfloss.com/article/25750/roll-over-beethoven-6-modern-deaf-musicians' target='_blank' rel='nofollow'>deaf musicians</a>?
+Did you know there are [blind gamers](http://audiogames.net)?
+Or even [blind photographers](http://peteeckert.com/)?
+What about [deaf musicians](http://mentalfloss.com/article/25750/roll-over-beethoven-6-modern-deaf-musicians)?

 There is also legislation that actually forces you to make certain websites and web apps accessible.
 A prime example is the US-based <a href='http://jimthatcher.com/webcourse1.htm' target='_blank' rel='nofollow'>Section 508</a>.
 Right now, this law mainly refers to government organizations and public sector websites.
 However, laws can change.